Mark-Assessment/j-nowakowska-cooking-co-m3-2/README.md

 ## Acknowledgements

-- I would like to thank my mentor Owonikoko Oluwaseun for useful advice and guidabce on this project.
+- I would like to thank my mentor Owonikoko Oluwaseun for useful advice and guidance on this project.
 - I would also like to thank the coders' community who created various documents explaining how Python and SQL work, so I could use that as a base to create my own, unique project.
 - I would like to thank my family and friends for their objective feedback and support.